News & Blog

 Less Flexible

 Lack of flexibility can prove to be problematic.
 Robots don’t have the instinctive ability to react as humans do.
 A manual welder can alter their working process based on observations if necessary.
-Generally, a robot’s ability to assess and react to a situation is limited, something that will undoubtedly change as technology develops.
+Generally, a robot's ability to assess and react to a situation is limited, something which will undoubtedly change as technology develops.
 However, for the time being, the operator must stop the robotic process and then reprogram a new process once again.

 It should be noted that despite many of the positives, integrating robotic welders would involve a higher upfront cost than manual welders.
 The cost of installing an automated system can vary pretty drastically, however, cheaper alternatives such as refurbished robots do exist.